andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "It's a dance term that means..... actually you don't have to do it so don't worry about it"

-Ah what a wonderful phrase.
+Ahhhh what a wonderful phrase.
 The dancer's hakuna matata.

 This is hardly the first or the last time I'm left plumflutterated at the use of a dance term that I have no idea what it means.